+Having addressed the legal disputes of the NEMA subtariff, this decision turns to the policy and technical aspects of the proposals offered by the parties.
 As described below, this decision finds that creating a net billing tariff option for customers with multiple meters allows these customers to optimize their use of land resources, including locating solar facilities on agriculturally underperforming land.
-The new Aggregation subtariff will be based on the net billing tariff adopted by the Commission in D.22-12-056 with the following elements: an ACC Plus as a glide path, no netting, and continuance of the credit and debit approach used in the current NEMA subtariff.
+The new Aggregation subtariff will be based on the net billing tariff adopted by the Commission in D.22-12-056 with the following elements: an ACC Plus as a glide path, no netting, net surplus compensation (as calculated under the net billing tariff), and continuance of the credit and debit approach used in the current NEMA subtariff.
 These elements are described in greater detail below.